by Bob Richards 2014-22

 Again, pink noise as a test signal is transient in nature, so although it's apparently the more common and popular test method for looking at the frequency response of speakers using a calibrate mic and any variation of a real time analyzer display device, it won't show you much about resonant conditions in the speaker itself or the room acoustics, like tone bursts can.
-This is because a resonance has a start up time and a decay time.
+This is because any resonance has a start up time and a decay time.
 It's full significance can only be seen if it gets stimulation for long enough to reach it's peak level.

-McIntosh and AR back in the old days (1960's and 70's) dug a hole in the ground outside in a field, away from any building, put the speaker system cabinet in the hole aimed straight up, positioned a calibrated mic several feet above it, and called that their anechoic chamber for verifying the frequency response of the speaker.
+McIntosh and AR (Acoustic Research) back in the old days (1960's and 70's) dug a hole in the ground outside in a field, far away from any building, put the speaker system cabinet in the hole aimed straight up, positioned a calibrated mic several feet above it, and called that their anechoic chamber for verifying the frequency response of the speaker.
 If it's not too windy and there's very little noise around from other sources, that's pretty legitimate (although it ignores baffle step response).
 Taking measurements inside your living room is highly unlikely to be legitimate.
 I've learned this the hard way a few times.
 Yes there is sophisticated equipment and /or software that after hours and hours of set up and verification, may give you good enough results indoors (gated or windowed bursts for mid and high frequencies, and close mic for bass - then merging the two graphs).
 In a production environment this test equipment makes sense once all idiosyncrasies are understood and taken into account.
 For a one-off hobbyist project I'd go for the shovel.

 The linkwitzlab.com website is huge and full of good info on everything related to audio reproduction.
 One of the best website on audio there is, but may be a bit long winded and overly detailed for most people.
 Perhaps a bit biased toward OB speakers.